desktop-cgi/desktop-cgi-archive/README.md

 # Highlights

-Desktop-CGI is created using electron, nodejs express based server that serves - CGI files (PHP, Ruby, Python, Perl, Other Interpreted Languages), CGI / Interpreted language apps through embedded webservers (PHP, Ruby, Python, Perl, JSP, ASPX, Other Interpreted Languages), or remote proxy webserver apps (any)
+Desktop-CGI can serve any CGI files or CGI / Interpreted language apps like PHP, Ruby, Python, Perl, JSP, ASPX, Other Interpreted Languages through embedded webservers , or any remote proxy webserver apps

 Desktop-CGI runs an Electron - Node - Express based application under the hood and supports major Operating systems like Windows, Linux, Mac or any operating systems supported by Electron.